rileymd88/qwik-trellis/README.md

 Only developers need to use webpack

+## Release Notes v0.5
+* Added limit to number of charts which can be created
+* Added support for objects which are not measure based
+* Issue with Qlik Sense Desktop Client fixed
+* Usability improvements

 ## Release Notes v0.4
 * Ability to sort trellis charts using standard qlik sorting properties
 * IE11 Support added